On quaternionic analysis and a certain generalized fractal-fractional $\psi$-Fueter operator: Generalized Fractal Derivative

 On the other hand, if $\nu (\eta, t) = t^\eta$ for all $t\in I$ then $\dfrac{d_\nu f(t)}{dt^\eta}$ reduces to the Hausdorff derivative.
 Another useful fractal measure is $\nu (\eta, t)= e^{t^\alpha}$ for all $t\in I$ and $\alpha \in (0,1]$.

 We consider an well-known extension of the previous fractal derivative.

-\begin{definition} Given $\beta\in [0,1]$ we present the $\beta$-fractal derivative of a function $f$, defined on an interval $I$, with respect to a fractal measure $\nu(\eta, t)$:
+\begin{Definition} Given $\beta\in [0,1]$ we present the $\beta$-fractal derivative of a function $f$, defined on an interval $I$, with respect to a fractal measure $\nu(\eta, t)$:

-\end{definition}
+\end{Definition}

-In order to make our description of the concept of fractal-fractional derivatives to be used precise, we introduce the notion of fractional proportional derivative, following \cite{JAR}. \begin{definition} Let $ \chi_0 , \chi_1: [0, 1]\times I $ be continuous functions such that
+In order to make our description of the concept of {fractal derivatives to be used precise,} we introduce the notion of fractional proportional derivative, following \cite{JAR}. \begin{Definition} Let $ \chi_0 , \chi_1: [0, 1]\times I $ be continuous functions such that

 The proportional derivative of $f\in C^1(I)$ of order $\sigma\in [0,1]$ is given by